-Qualified Electronic Signature Creation Device (QSCD): An electronic signature creation device that meets the requirements as stipulated within Annex II of eIDAS Regulation.
+Qualified Electronic Signature Creation Device (QSCD): An electronic signature creation device that meets the requirements as stipulated within Annex II of elDAS Regulation.

-Qualified Time Stamping (QTS): The provisioning of time stamps that comply with Article 42 of the eIDAS Regulation.
+Qualified Timestamping (QTS): The provisioning of time stamps that comply with Article 42 of the eIDAS Regulation.